-Saddleback College Guard Captain Whitlock makes a no look assist to Forward George Maslennikov on Wednesday’s matchup against OCC.
+Saddleback College Guard Captain Whitlock makes a no look assist to Forward George Maslennikov during Wednesday’s matchup against OCC.
 (Frank Rocha/Lariat)

 Saddleback College (16-8) 69